auth0/docs/articles/architecture-scenarios/spa-api/spa-implementation-angular2.md

 ### Process the Authentication Result

 When a user authenticates via Universal Login and is then redirected back to your application, their authentication information will be contained in a URL hash fragment.
-The `handleAuthentication` method in the `AuthService` is responsibile for processing the hash.
+The `handleAuthentication` method in the `AuthService` is responsible for processing the hash.

 Call `handleAuthentication` in your app's root component so that the authentication hash fragment can be processed when the app first loads after the user is redirected back to it.